About the Fund

 What is Merger Arbitrage

 Merger Arbitrage is an investment strategy that capitalizes on the spread between a company’s current share price and the consideration paid for its acquisition in light of an announced merger transaction.
 The merger risk premium— or the spread between the acquisition price and the trading price of a stock—compensates the arbitrageur for the risk of the acquisition failing to close.
-The merger arbitrageur’s goal is to “lock in” the spread earned upon deal closing and profits from buying a takeover stock at a discount to its acquisition price.
+The merger arbitrageur’s goal is to “lock in” the spread earned upon deal closing and to profit from buying a takeover stock at a discount to its acquisition price.

 - Outperform the S&P Merger Arbitrage Index